 - Respiratory syncytial virus (RSV): This virus can cause wheezing and pneumonia in babies and young children and may lead to childhood asthma.

 How Are These Conditions Ruled Out and Asthma Correctly Diagnosed?

 To make an asthma diagnosis and make sure your symptoms are not caused by another condition, your doctor will review your medical history, family history, and symptoms.
-He or she will be interested in any history of breathing problems you might have had, as well as a family history of asthma or other lung conditions, allergies, or a skin disease called eczema, which is related to allergies.
+They will be interested in any history of breathing problems you might have had, as well as a family history of asthma or other lung conditions, allergies, or a skin disease called eczema, which is related to allergies.
 It is important that you describe your symptoms in detail (coughing, wheezing, shortness of breath, chest tightness), including when and how often they occur.

 You will be asked if you smoke now or have ever smoked.
 Smoking with asthma is a serious problem.
 Smoking is also a major factor in certain asthma mimics, including COPD and cancer.
 You will also be asked about past exposure to harmful chemicals, possibly at a job.